Our research is editorially independent but we may earn a commission for purchases made through our links.

 This section of US Highway 50 was given its name for somewhat obvious reasons – it passes through a primarily barren uninhabited, extremely remote area of Nevada.
 At the same time, it offers that fabulous freedom of the open road feeling along with a number of interesting distractions.
 The highway follows the Pony Express route, skirting mining camps and going over juniper and pine forest-covered mountain ranges.
 When it comes to places to take a break to enjoy a bite to eat or fuel up, you won’t have to worry as there are plenty along the way.

 One of the must-experience highlights here is Great Basin National Park, one of the least-visited and most remote national parks in the country, with hiking trails to pristine mountain lakes and ancient pine forests where you can walk for hours without seeing another soul.
-Its isolation and desert air also mean you can enjoy some of the darkest night skies in the continental U.S, with meteors, millions of stars and five planets all coming into view.
+Its isolation and desert air also means you can enjoy some of the darkest night skies in the continental U.S, with meteors, millions of stars and five planets all coming into view.

 A road trip on the Kenail Peninsula offers the chance to experience the ultimate wilderness adventure, including some of the best fishing, paddling, hiking and wildlife watching.
 Make your way through Chugach State Park with its soaring, craggy peaks, azure-hued glaciers, dazzling lakes and waterfalls, as well as the vast 1.9-million-acre Kenai National Wildlife Refuge.
-Just some of the wildlife you might spot along the way includes moose, eagles and bears.
-One of the best ways to begin, is by acclimating yourself to the spectacular surroundings by hiking the Tony Knowles Coastal Trail in Anchorage before heading south in a four-wheel-drive vehicle – while most of the roads are good, you won’t want to miss taking one of the rugged side trips.
+Just some of the wildlife you might spot along the way include moose, eagles and bears.
+One of the best ways to begin is by acclimating yourself to the spectacular surroundings by hiking the Tony Knowles Coastal Trail in Anchorage before heading south in a four-wheel-drive vehicle – while most of the roads are good, you won’t want to miss taking one of the rugged side trips.

 This journey is a long but unforgettable one, spanning for over 860 miles through six national parks in the Southwest.
 Start at the Grand Canyon, but forget about the tourist-filled South Rim and head to the North Rim, which offers fabulous hikes without the crowds, like the trek on the North Kaibab Trail to Ribbon Falls.
 Utah is loaded with breathtaking parks, like Zion National Park and Bryce Canyon National Park, an ideal place to pitch a tent and enjoy views of moonlit hoodoos at night.
 At Capitol Reef National Park, explore vibrantly-hued canyons, domes, and arches, while Arches National Park features some astonishing, unique red rock formations that make for incredible photographs, along with some of the best mountain biking trails in the country.